Cranial Nerve Nuclei

 - Special Visceral Afferents (SVA)

 The first cranial nerve (olfactory nerve – CN I) does not originate from a cranial nerve nucleus.
 CN 1 originates from the olfactory bulb, which is a structure located in the forebrain and controls olfaction.
-The second cranial nerve (optic nerve – CN II) originates from the lateral geniculate nucleus [(lateral geniculate body or lateral geniculate complex) – which is a relay centre in the thalamus for the visual pathway], the pulvinar, and the superior colliculus [the pulvinar and superior colliculus are also part of the primary visual centres, and from those three structures, fibres (CN II) connect the ganglionic cells of the retina to coordinate and interpret visual impulses].
+The second cranial nerve (optic nerve – CN II) originates from the retina and transmits visual impulses from the retina to the visual cortex (occipital lobe).

 In the brainstem, there are about 18 cranial nerve nuclei comprising of 10 motor cranial nerve nuclei and 8 sensory cranial nerve nuclei.
 The functions of those cranial nerves are suggestive of the functions of the parts of the brainstem they are located.
 For example, the midbrain is involved in eye movement control and houses the oculomotor and trochlear nuclei which also have these functions.
 The pons control breathing, signal relay, and contains the trigeminal, abducens and facial nuclei.